hassan0x/MassForce/README.md

 With the same previous situation and mindset, i tried to build a reverse lookup dns asynchronous tool.

-The tool is also capable of performing brute force of 30,000 IPs in one minute.
+The tool is also capable of performing brute force of 30,000 IPs in one minute with a very high success rate.

 ```
 pip install adns-python
 python massForceRev.py 8.8.0.0 8.8.64.255
 ```

+#### The tool is based on the [catonmat research](https://catonmat.net/asynchronous-dns-resolution).